rebstan97/AttackGraphGeneration/DeveloperGuide.md

 A GUI can be implemented to improve readability of attack paths, especially on a scaled-up version of a network.

 #### More discrete user access levels
-`None` and `Root` are already rather unique.
+`none` and `root` are already rather unique.
 However, `user` is not always homogeneous.
 As there are different users, they would have specific access to different programs which blocks other users.
 As such, we can define different types of `user` access in a Node as 1.x e.g. 1.1, 1.2, 1.3 (recall that the prefix of 1 is taken by our program to be the general form of `user`).
 This would paint a more specific attack path.

 #### Prediction capabilities
 Currently, to pre-emptively prevent the attacker from reaching the crown jewels, all possible paths leading to them are listed by the program.
 To aid the defender in planning a more focused course of action, the program can predict which paths are more likely to be taken by the attacker.
 This can be performed in many ways, such as: